Augmenting Molecular Graphs with Geometries via Machine Learning Interatomic Potentials: Additional Results

 For fine-tuning on downstream tasks, we use a batch size of 256 and a learning rate of 5e-4, with Adam optimizer ($\beta_1 = 0.9$, $\beta_2 = 0.999$).
 We apply a StepLR scheduler with a step size of 40 and $\gamma = 0.5$, and train on a single NVIDIA A100 GPU.

-\subsection{Additional Results}
+\section{Additional Results}

-\subsubsection{Experimental Results of Molecule3D Full Dataset}
+\subsection{Experimental Results of Molecule3D Full Dataset}

 ~\cref{tab: molecule3D_random_full} presents the fine-tuning results on the full Molecule3D dataset.
-With more training data, all methods show improved performance, and the MLIP foundation model continues to achieve the best results, demonstrating the effectiveness of the pre-trained foundation model.
+With more training data, all methods show improved performance, and the MLIP pre-trained model continues to achieve the best results, demonstrating the effectiveness of the pre-trained pre-trained model.

-\subsubsection{Different Pre-Training Strategies}
+\subsection{Different Pre-Training Strategies}

-In this work, we adopt supervised pre-training to train the foundation model for explicit energy and force prediction.
+In this work, we adopt supervised pre-training to train the pre-trained model for explicit energy and force prediction.
 Previously, due to the lack of large-scale relaxation datasets with both energy and force labels, prior methods relied on self-supervised pre-training.
 Among them, denoising pre-training has been the most effective, and we compare our approach against this strategy.
 Specifically, we consider two denoising methods: coordinate denoising~\citep{zaidi2022pre} and the more recent DeNS method~\citep{liao2024generalizing}, which is designed to generalize to non-equilibrium structures.
 We then fine-tune the pre-trained models on the Molecule3D dataset for molecular property prediction.
 Results in~\cref{tab: different pretraining} show that supervised pre-training outperforms denoising-based methods on downstream tasks, as it enables the model to explicitly learn atomic interactions.

-\subsubsection{Different Training Hyperparameters in Geometry Fine-Tuning}
+\subsection{Different Training Hyperparameters in Geometry Fine-Tuning}